MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DefinitionUpdatesChannel

 Specifies when devices receive daily Microsoft Defender definition updates during the monthly gradual rollout.
 Valid values are:

-- NotConfigured: Devices stay up to date automatically during the gradual release cycle.
+- 0 or NotConfigured: Devices stay up to date automatically during the gradual release cycle.
 This value is suitable for most devices.
-- Staged: Devices are offered updates after the monthly gradual release cycle.
+- 4 or Staged: Devices are offered updates after the monthly gradual release cycle.
 This value is suggested for a small, representative part of your production population, around 10 percent.
-- Broad: Devices are offered updates only after the gradual release cycle completes.
+- 5 or Broad: Devices are offered updates only after the gradual release cycle completes.
 This value is suggested for a broad set of devices in your production population, from 10 to 100 percent.

 This parameter replaces the **SignaturesUpdatesChannel** parameter.